Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m4/task4.2/readme.md

  ## 10
 How to remove a user's password and provide him with a password-free login for subsequent password change?
+Answer:
-Answer: command passwd -d user_name cancels the password for the user and allows him to log in without a password and change it himself
+command passwd -d user_name cancels the password for the user and allows him to log in without a password and change it himself

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m4/task4.2/017.png)

  ## 11
-Display the extended format of information about the directory, tell about the information columns displayed on the terminal.
-Command ls -ld lists details about a directory and not its contents Columns display: permissions for the directory, quantity of files including hidden, the owner and group of the directory, dimension of the directory, date and time of its creation
+Display the extended format of information about the directory, tell about the information columns displayed on the terminal Command ls -ld lists details about a directory and not its contents Columns display: permissions for the directory, quantity of files including hidden, the owner and group of the directory, dimension of the directory, date and time of its creation